+1) Name:

+2) Address:

+3) Home phone or number where you can be reached:

+4) Position & work site:

+5) Name of Immediate Supervisor:

+6) Please state date(s) of the event or series of events causing the complaint:

+7) Please state your complaint including the harm alleged and policy violated:

+8) Please state specific facts of which you are aware to support your complaint and the names of any witnesses who may be able to corroborate your statements (list all details and attach additional sheets if necessary):

+0) Diagon state the remarks cought.

+Please state the remedy sought: ) If you will be represented in pursuing your complaint, please identify that individual or organization (in known):

 Name:

 Address:

-Home phone or number where you can be reached:

-Position & work site:

-Name of Immediate Supervisor:

-Please state date(s) of the event or series of events causing the complaint:

-Please state your complaint including the harm alleged and policy violated:

-Please state specific facts of which you are aware to support your complaint and the names of any witnesses who may be able to corroborate your statements (list all details and attach additional sheets if necessary):

-Please state the remedy sought:

-Name:

-Address: Telephone:
+Telephone:

 FAX:

-ure:Date Submitted:
+Signat ure: Date Submitted:

-Please note that filing this complaint is only the first step in the process.
+\Please note that filing this complaint is only the first step in the process.
 The District will contact you to schedule one, if not several, follow-up meetings as a part of its investigation into your complaint and the allegations contained therein.